 Google’s Gmail is a secure emailing service, but it’s far from anonymous.
 Google can see everything you’ve ever sent or received.
 It has full access to your email content and mines that data for targeted advertising and to improve its services.
 Even if you don’t care that Google makes money off of your data, you should know that anyone can track those emails back to you.

-Any hacker or tracker can trace your emails back to you based on your IP address or account information.
+Any cybercriminal or tracker can trace your emails back to you based on your IP address or account information.
 Wait, can’t you just set up a Gmail account with fake information?
 Yes, you can!
 But it won’t help you because Google knows you by your IP address and other metadata.
 All of this information can lead back to you.
 That’s why you need an anonymous email account.

 Reasons to Use Anonymous Email Accounts

-Hackers and shady dark-web surfers aren’t the only people who use anonymous email accounts.
+Cybercriminals and shady dark-web surfers aren’t the only people who use anonymous email accounts.
 You too may need to send and receive anonymous emails if:

 - You live in a country where the authorities monitor your online activity.